Deaf (film): Production

-The film written and directed by Eva Libertad, stars deaf actress Miriam Garlo, who also featured in the 37th Goya Awards nominated short film of the same name, with Álvaro Cervantes, Elena Irureta, and Joaquín Notario.
-It is produced by Miriam Porté for Distinto Films, Nuria Muñoz Ortín for Nexus CreaFilms and Amalia Blanco for A Contracorriente Films.
-The film has the participation of RTVE, Movistar Plus+, and 7TV Región of Murcia, and will be distributed in Spanish cinemas by A Contracorriente Films.
-It was filmed in Murcia for six weeks in June and July 2024.
+The film, written and directed by Eva Libertad, stars deaf actress Miriam Garlo, who also featured in the 37th Goya Awards nominated short film of the same name, with Álvaro Cervantes, Elena Irureta, and Joaquín Notario.
+It was produced by Miriam Porté for Distinto Films, Nuria Muñoz Ortín for Nexus CreaFilms and Amalia Blanco for A Contracorriente Films.
+The film is a collaboration between RTVE, Movistar Plus+, and 7TV Región of Murcia, and will be distributed in Spanish cinemas by A Contracorriente Films.
+It was filmed in Murcia over six weeks in June and July 2024.